 Making The Wrap-Around Strip

-I started off measuring my approximately 5″x8″ *Glass Pyrex Dish to find out how long the strip that wraps around the long end needed to be.
+I started off measuring my approximately 5″x8″ glass dish to find out how long the strip that wraps around the long end needed to be.

 Making The Handled Strip

-Now I figure if you wanted quilting here for insulation you could certainly add it between the two denim pieces before sewing them together.
+Now I suppose if you wanted quilting here for insulation you could certainly add it between the two denim pieces before sewing them together.
 But I just wanted the actual denim.

 Attaching The Handles